Home > How to Navigate the Schengen Visa Proof of Funds Requirement

 “Proof of financial means” refers to documentation that proves you have enough money to cover your expenses during your stay in the Schengen area – whether it’s for 6 days or 6 weeks.

-These expenses include everything from accommodation, food, and transportation, to other travel-related costs.
-Whether you're applying for a short-stay tourist visa, a long-stay visa for France, or any other Schengen country, proof of subsistence is a mandatory part of your visa application and one of the documents that will be required at your visa appointment.
+These expenses include everything from accommodation, food, and transportation to other travel-related costs.
+Proof of subsistence is a mandatory part of your visa application and one of the documents that will be required at your visa appointment.

 Now, it’s important to note that different Schengen countries have varying financial requirements based on the length of stay, but the goal is the same: to demonstrate that you can fund your trip without relying on local resources.

-How much subsistence is required when applying for a Schengen visa?
+How much money do you need to apply for a Schengen visa?

 The amount of money you need varies depending on the country you’re visiting and the duration of your stay.
-Usually, it’s measured in the amount required per day.
+Usually, it’s measured in an amount required per day.

 Generally speaking, Schengen countries require you to prove that you have enough to cover your entire stay.
 They often give you a daily target or an overall amount you need to have for the length of the visa you’re applying for.

 Countries may also have minimums that vary depending on your accommodations.
-For example, there may be a €65 per day minimum when staying in a hotel, but a €35 per day minimum when staying with a family member – both in the same country.
+For example, there may be a €65 per day minimum when staying in a hotel, but a €35 per day minimum when staying with a family member, both in the same country.
 (This is just an example.)
+This means that how much you have to prove can vary depending on where you're staying.

 If you are given a per-day requirement that needs to be proven, the total minimum amount is calculated by multiplying the daily amount by the total number of days you plan to stay in the Schengen area.
 This sum should be reflected in your bank account or other financial documentation you provide.